How To Set Up A Terraria Server For Free [Steam]

 Next, choose your character to use or put a new one together for this server to start afresh.

-You will now be asked to choose a world to play on, choose a favourite of yours or create a new one from scratch to mix things up.
+You will now be asked to choose a world to play on, choose a favorite of yours or create a new one from scratch to mix things up.

 2. The multiplayer mode